segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/quickstart.md

 7. Click **Save** to save the event.

-8. Click **Publish** to publish a new container (several mintes might be required for the changes to be propogated to the CDN server).
+8. Click **Publish** to publish a new container (up to several minutes might be required for the changes to be propagated to the CDN server).

 9. Reload your website's page, go back to the Google Chrome's browser console and check that your click handler is working properly:
 ![Image shows how to check whether click handler is working using Google Chrome console](/img/for-analyst/quickstart/click_event_debug.png)